Effect of transverse momentum conservation and flow on symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$ and $sc_{2,3,4} \left \{ 6 \right \}$: and from transverse momentum conservation

 Thus we can use the following integral to calculate $\left \langle e^{i2\left ( \phi _{1}-\phi _{2} \right )+i3\left ( \phi _{3}-\phi _{4} \right ) } \right \rangle$ at a given transverse momenta $p_{1},p_{2},p_{3},$ and $p_{4}$:

 To calculate this integral, we carry out a Taylor expansion of $\mathrm{exp}(-\Phi )$.
-For the numerator, the first non-zero term results from $\Phi^{5}/120$, and all higher-order terms are omitted since they are diminished by the higher powers of $N$.
+For the numerator, we expand it to the seventh order, and all higher-order terms are omitted since they are diminished by the higher powers of $N$.
 For the denominator, we simply take the first term, i.e., $\mathrm{exp}(-\Phi)\approx 1$, in which case the integral value is $\left ( 2\pi \right )^{4}$.
 For simplicity, we assume that all transverse momenta $p_{i}$ are equal.
 Accordingly, we obtain

 Carrying out calculations by analogy, we obtain

 and

 Using Eqs.~(\ref{eq7}), ~(\ref{eq12}), ~(\ref{eq13}), and~(\ref{eq14}) we find